Synecdoche, New York: The burning house

 Early in the film, Hazel buys a house that is perpetually on fire.
 At first showing reluctance to buy it, Hazel remarks to the real estate agent, "I like it, I do.
 But I'm really concerned about dying in the fire," to which the agent responds, "It's a big decision, how one prefers to die."
 In an interview with Michael Guillén, Kaufman said, "Well, she made the choice to live there.
 In fact, she says in the scene just before she dies that the end is built into the beginning.
 That's exactly what happens there.
 She chooses to live in this house.
 She's afraid it's going to kill her but she stays there and it does.
 That is the truth about any choice that we make.
 We make choices that resonate throughout our lives."
 The burning house has been compared to Tennessee Williams's line "We all live in a house on fire, no fire department to call; no way out, just the upstairs window to look out of while the fire burns the house down with us trapped, locked in it."
 It has also been said that the house is a reference to Jungian psychology.
 In an interview, Kaufman mentioned that a Jungian scholar sees the house as a representation of the self.

 The end is built into the beginning

-The film continuously brings up the phrase "The end is built into the beginning", which refers to death's connection to birth.
+The film continually brings up the phrase "The end is built into the beginning", which refers to death's connection to birth.
 This is emphasized by how most of time is spent being not yet born or being dead, and how life is a fraction of a second in comparison.
 Another connection to this theme is the film's starting and ending with a fade-in to a grey screen.